nottwy/Genvisage/README.md

 ### -sortF
 This flag first sort features based on single feature property, and then traverse the feature pairs in this sorted feature ordering.
 This is especially useful when we only consider a subser of feature pairs as the candidates, i.e., [-Fconsider](#-Fconsider), since "-sortF" essentially helps select the good candidate feature pairs.

+### -vertical
+This flag defines the feature pair traversal ordering.
+In vertical traversal, we require both features perform well on their own in order to form a feature pair candidate.
+The default is horizontal traversal as in [HorizSampOpt Mode](#HorizSampOpt-Mode), where at least one feature performs well on its own and we pair it with all other features and form a feature pair candidate.
+This flag is usually coupled with "-sortF", otherwise, different traversal mechanism is simply randomly picking feature pairs.

 [Return to TOC](#table-of-contents)